 Nevertheless, we suggest you keep track of spending related to providing care to your student and speak with a tax specialist to see how you can deduct these expenses from the taxable income.
-Cambridge Network is not authorized to give advice on tax matters.
+Cambridge Network is not authorized to advise on tax matters.

 A. Since we hold our host families to the highest standards, our host approval process includes:

-Phone screens provide our staff the opportunity to speak with you to learn more about why you are seeking to host a student as well as to answer any questions you may have regarding the hosting opportunity.
+Phone screens provide our staff with the opportunity to speak with you to learn more about why you are seeking to host a student as well as answer any questions you may have regarding the hosting process.
 If you would like to schedule a phone screen, or learn more about the application process, please submit an inquiry form.

-Our application is intended to solicit information including the number of members in your household, rules and expectations within your home, and dietary restrictions and/or allergies.
+Our application is intended to gather relevant information, including the number of members in your household, rules and expectations within your home, and any dietary restrictions or allergies.